 But dang it all, sometimes we see stuff in magazines.

 We become obsessed.

 A piece of furniture.

-Well, I can help you with that too!
-So, please hang on!
+Well, I might be able to help you with that too!* So, please hang on!

-One of the things I love about her designs is that not everything is insanely expensive.
+One of the things I love about Summer’s designs is that not everything is insanely expensive.
 Some of it is, yes, but not everything.

 Let’s begin with the fabulous entry.

 There’s nothing I would change in this exquisite and quietly dramatic entry.